ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/patch-ts-data.markdown

 {PANEL: Patching Time-Series Data Using `session.Advanced.Defer`}

-* `Advanced.Defer` uses a custom Java Script to -
-  * Patch time-series entries to a document.
-  * Remove time-series entries from a document.
+* The custom Java Script you pass [Defer](../../../../client-api/operations/patching/single-document#non-typed-session-api) can patch time-series entries to a document or remove entries from a document.
 * You can handle a single document at a time.

 {PANEL/}